 Getting a Kettlebell

 One of the first movements that you would have tried or will try with a kettlebell is the swing.
 It looks like a simple movement when watching someone who knows what they are doing demonstrate it.
 However, beginners in particular all make similar mistakes.
 The swing is a posterior chain movement so will be working mainly the glutes and hamstrings or at least it should be.
 You see a lot of people front raising the kettlebell using to much of the shoulders to pull the kettlebell up.
 You want your arms to stay nice and relaxed during the swing focusing on squeezing the glutes at the top of the movement.
 If your arms start burning after doing swings then you are not doing them right.
-One of my pet hates in the fitness industry is when you see people in particular women swinging a kettlebell that is doing absolutley fuck all!
-You see it often in the gym people swinging a kettlebell that is 6-8kg heavy.
+One of my pet hates in the fitness industry is when you see people in particular women swinging a kettlebell that is doing absolutely fuck all!
+You often see it in the gym people swinging a kettlebell that is 6-8kg/ heavy.
 Take my word that will do nothing for you.
 Obviously it would vary depending on fitness levels etc but I would say that most women should be swinging at least a 16kg.
-I have had 50 year old women swinging a 40kg kettlebell around with no issues.
+I have had 50-year old women swinging a 40kg kettlebell around with no issues.
 Have more confidence in yourself and get swinging heavy, your booty will thank you for it.
 If you are member of a gym and a personal trainer tells you to swing a 8kg tell them you want your money back.
-Personally if you can’t master the swing then do not move onto any other movements before you master this.
+Personally if you can’t master the swing then do not move onto any other movements until you are comfortable with the staple move.